Things to consider when taking on a bookkeeper

 - What is my budget?
 What hours do I need them to do?

 - Do I need the person in house, or remote?

 - Is my business niche?
 Do I need someone with industry-specific knowledge

 - Just because they are the cheapest, does not mean they are the best

-Whatever you decide in appointing a book keeper / Accountant, it is often wise to speak with customer and suppliers in the same area as they may be able to recommend a trusted partner, alternatively speaking with colleagues in your networking groups will point you to the best in the field.
+Whatever you decide in appointing a bookkeeper / Accountant, it is often wise to speak with customers and suppliers in the same area as they may be able to recommend a trusted partner, alternatively speaking with colleagues in your networking groups will point you to the best in the field.